• 4,000 firms

 Prospecting and lead generation

-The main objective of this stage is to locate potential buyers who need what you’re selling.
-The marketing and sales teams work together to discover new leads to add to the sales pipeline.
+The main goal here is to locate potential buyers who need what you sell.
+First, the marketing and sales teams work together to find new leads.
+Then they add those leads to the pipeline.

 Get the complete toolkit, free